 Swimming at Millfield provides individuals a platform from which they discover, enjoy – and conquer – the realms of competition.
 Along the way, swimmers learn lifelong skills such as effective time management, dedication and goal setting – all of which transfer to successful adult life.

-Millfield swimming has produced 24 Olympians in its short history and has had a swimmer at every Olympics since 1968 including champions like Duncan Goodhew and Mark Foster, and most recently the incredible James Guy.
+Millfield swimming has produced 29 Olympians in its short history, and has had a swimmer at every Olympics since 1968 including champions like Duncan Goodhew and Mark Foster, and most recently the incredible James Guy.
+Six Millfield alumni represented their country at the Tokyo Olympic games, our largest number since 1988 and where James Guy was named in the top ten most successful athletes, bringing home two gold and one silver medals.
 We continue to produce international, national and regional champions year on year.
 This is done through the expertise of our international coaches and Olympic standard facilities.

 Euan Dale - Director of Swimming